Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-disk/README.md

                         silently dropped out of its pool is noticed.
 Default: ok
   --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds) -u, --url URL         Huawei OceanStor Dorado API URL.
+URL to the endpoint.
   --username USERNAME   Huawei OceanStor Dorado API username.
+Username.
   -w, --warning WARN    WARN threshold for the remaining life of a disk, as a
                         Nagios range in days.
 Default: 180:
   --warning-health-mark WARN_HEALTH_MARK